Five reasons to eat more plant-based

 4. Plant-based diets contain more nutrients

 It is no secret that fruits and vegetables are high in nutrients.
 Plant-based foods (including wholegrain breads and cereals and legumes) are high in a number of nutrients including a special group of antioxidants called phytochemicals and fibre.
 These are both some of the most health-promoting and disease-fighting nutrients which can only be found in plant foods.
-Plants contain thousands of phytochemicals which all have many beneficial roles in the body, including:

 • Anti-oxidation: a process which protects the body’s cells from damage